Bronius Krivickas: Activity as a partisan

 In February 1945, he joined the partisan movement in the same outskirts in which two of his brothers also were active.
 In the same year, his brother Juozas was killed and their parents were driven out from their homes with the homestead burned.
 From 1947 to 1948, Krivickas would stay in bunkers, such as his wife's parents' homestead bunker in Tylinava in the winters, and would hide in the forests in the summers.
 In 1948, a priest in Suostas quietly wed Krivickas and a school teacher from Smilgiai.
-The partisans reportedly respected Krivickas, working as a communicator between them, intensely studying languages, keeping a large amount of books in his bunkers, and also briefly being the second-in-command of another partisan squad led by Petras Tupėnas, Krivickas was known as "the professor".
+Krivickas belonged to the partisan Eastern Lithuanian (King Mindaugas) Area, for which he edited partisan newspapers.
+The partisans reportedly respected Krivickas.
+Working as a communicator between them, intensely studying languages, keeping a large amount of books in his bunkers, and also briefly being the second-in-command of another partisan squad led by Petras Tupėnas, Krivickas was known as "the professor".
 Krivickas used to seclude himself, write poems, and then recite them by the fire in the evening for fellow partisans.

 Final years and death

 Under fear of his wife being persecuted, Krivickas moved to the partisans in Biržai.
 This period was the most creatively productive for him, as he notably translated 80 of Goethe's poems and wrote numerous sonnets.
 As the number of partisans increasingly lowered, from 1951 Bronius found himself in the eastern Lithuanian partisan headquarters editing the newspapers Aukštaičių kova and Laisvės kova.

 On 21 September 1952, not being able to resist interrogation, the area commander Jonas Kimštas was forced to reveal the location of the eastern headquarters.
-About a thousand soldiers surrounded the forest of Raguva, and after finding one of the three bunkers in which Krivickas hid, executed him immediately.
+About a thousand soldiers surrounded the forest of Raguva, and after finding one of the three bunkers in which Krivickas hid, they executed him immediately.

-In 1953, the last remaining partisan brother, Jonas, was killed in the forest of Skaistkalnis.
+On April 6, 1953, Bronius' brother, Jonas Krivickas (also known as Jonas or Kirvis), was killed in the Skaistakalnis forest (Surgieniai), in the Bauska district of Latvia.